 Design: We’ve designed our necks to feel comfortable and great in your hands and believe that your guitar neck should feel comfortable.
 In fact, our view is that you should not even think about the neck when you are playing, it should be unobtrusive and transparent, like an extension of yourself.
 Our necks are beautiful to look at, wonderful to feel and effortlessly playable.

 Pricing and Ordering: Please see our shopping page for currently available necks.
-A standard hard maple Aperio neck oil finished with graphite nut, stainless steel frets leveled and crowned and Ebony or Rosewood face dots starts at $265.00; with Rosewood fingerboard $275.00 For this level of quality, you won’t find a price like that anywhere!
+A standard hard maple Aperio neck oil finished with graphite nut, stainless steel frets leveled and crowned and Ebony Black Walnut or Rosewood face dots starts at $300.00; with Rosewood fingerboard $315.00 For this level of quality, you won’t find a price like that anywhere!
+And it won’t last long.
 Contact us for more information.

 To quote Frank Henry Martin.
 “A good guitar cannot be built for the price of a poor one, but who regrets the extra cost for a good one?”
 No one has ever complained from having paid too much for a quality guitar.